-At the Irish Post Awards on Thursday, 7th November 2024, The Wolfe Tones were honoured with the prestigious Lifetime Achievement Award.
-Traditional music icon Siobhán Fahey received the Outstanding Contribution to Music Award, while broadcaster Ryan Tubridy was recognised with the Outstanding Contribution to Broadcasting Award.
+At the Irish Post Awards on Thursday, 27th November 2025, acclaimed filmmaker Jim Sheridan was honoured with the prestigious Lifetime Achievement Award.
+Comedian Roisin Conaty received the Outstanding Contribution to Comedy Award, while celebrated actor Ciarán Hinds was recognised with the Outstanding Contribution to Film and TV Award.

 1 of 50